Hi Dave – I have one question. As a new comedian does my material have to be clean? – J.N.

 But regardless of what anyone else will tell you, there are also rules in the comedy biz.
 The rules are made by the people that hire comedians for specific audiences.

 For instance, you can’t perform X-rated material on network television shows such as The Tonight Show or Jimmy Kimmel Live.
-You can get away with a lot more than thirty years ago when Johnny Carson ruled late night, but these shows still have to deal with FCC (Federal Communications Commission) enforced standards and censors.
+You can get away with a lot more than decades ago when Johnny Carson ruled late night, but these shows still have to deal with FCC (Federal Communications Commission) enforced standards and censors.

 On cable television and satellite radio, pretty much anything can be said.
 But it also depends on the show.
 I doubt The Howard Stern Show and The Disney Channel fight over guests from the same talent pool.
 But here are a few more questions to think about…